pekkaran/violet/README.md

 ## Obtaining test data

 The input data format supported by the VIO is the same as described [here](https://github.com/AaltoML/vio_benchmark#benchmark-data-format), except that the calibration is read from a JSON format.
-A conversion for the [EuRoC](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) dataset exists, please use its results as reference for converting other data formats:
+A conversion for the [EuRoC](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) dataset exists:

 ```bash
 pip install pyyaml numpy